 Generally, access seekers are able to refer a dispute, including a dispute arising under an access undertaking, for arbitration to the QCA pursuant to part 5, division 5 of the QCA Act.
-For disputes arising under the 2019 DAU, clause 17.1(a) also enables an access seeker to refer the dispute for resolution under the access undertaking.
-The QCA's required amendments to the 2019 DAU enable a group of access seekers to refer a dispute for resolution under the access undertaking as well.
+For disputes arising under the 2021 undertaking, clause 17.1(a) also enables an access seeker to refer the dispute for resolution under the access undertaking.
+The 2021 undertaking enables a group of access seekers to refer a dispute for resolution under the access under the access undertaking as well.